pgillet/spark-article/02-volcano-scheduler.md

 [kube-scheduler](https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/).
 The main reason is that Volcano allows **"group scheduling"** or **"gang scheduling"**: while the default scheduler of Kubernetes schedules containers one by one, Volcano ensures that a _gang_ of related containers (here, the Spark driver and its executors) can be scheduled at the same time.
-If for any reason it is not possible to deploy all of the containers in a gang, Volcano will not schedule that gang.
+If for any reason it is not possible to deploy all the containers in a gang, Volcano will not schedule that gang.
 This [article](https://www.cncf.io/blog/2021/02/10/three-reasons-why-you-need-volcano/) explains in more detail the reasons for using Volcano.